The Best Filters for Sunset Landscape Photos

 In this scene a Reverse ND Graduated filter was used to control the exposure of the sky.
 This allowed the camera to capture the entire dynamic range in a single shot.
 The exposure was then correctly balanced across the frame using the Gradient and Radial filters in Lightroom.

 Here’s what the scene looked like without a filter.

 The clipping to the highlights is so extreme that it can’t be recovered with the RAW converter.

 Whilst it may not be possible to capture the full dynamic range of a scene like the one above in a single shot, it is possible to use multiple exposures.
 Shooting multiple frames, you can capture the same image but at different exposures.
-Then using Exposure Blending techniques you can combine the images to create a single image with an extended dynamic range.
+Then using Exposure Blending techniques in Photoshop or Affinity Photo, you can combine the images to create a single image with an extended dynamic range.

 Using exposure blending techniques can be extremely effective and is sometimes a good alternative to lens filters providing:

 - You know/have the skills to create a good exposure blend.